acamica/typescript-node-starter/README.md

 Usage:
 ------

-To start using the `typescript node starter` you just need to follow this steps
+To start using the `typescript node starter` you just need to follow these steps

 ```bash
 # clone this repo (change myapp for your application name)